 Courtesy of Tracy Holt Doty

 Rather than quietly altering the staging, the cast chose a different response.
 During the January 23 performance, actor Bekah-Lynn Broas broke the fourth wall just before the number.
-Standing onstage, she told the audience that the cast had been asked not to fly the flags they had rehearsed with and that had previously been approved.
+Standing onstage, she told the audience that the cast had been asked not to fly the flags they had rehearsed with and were previously approved.
 She then explained that the cast had met during intermission and collectively decided to perform the song as originally staged, Pride flags included.

 “This show is about inclusion,” Broas told the audience.
 “It is community and loving your neighbor no matter what they look like or how they identify … We respectfully, as a cast, and peacefully and with fire in our eyes, protest this request.
 And this is our protest.
 We resist this.”